campos-Allan/python_projects/README.md

 **Tools used:** Pandas, Openpyxl, Tabula, Tkinter, PyAutoGUI, PyPDF.

 ## [Scraping Model](https://github.com/campos-Allan/scraping_model)
-Based on all the previous code, I created this general clean model to scrape data from PDF and Excel files to show in an easy-to-understand example YouTube video.
+Based on all the previous code, I created this general clean model to scrape data from PDF and Excel files.

 **Tools used:** Pandas, Openpyxl, Tabula.